Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: The bound matter system coupled to the electromagnetic continuum

 In addition, the fact that the PES of the $H_2$ molecule is modified indicates that the photon field modifies the long-range interactions between the atomic dimer.
 The intuition that the mediated forces are of long-range nature is due to the fact that if we fit the PESs, with and without coupling to the photon field, we find that the defining parameters ($D_e, a, \textrm{and}\;\omega_e$) of the Morse model are modified when the molecule is coupled to light.
 The Morse model effectively describes the long-range interactions between the pair of atoms, which are responsible for the formation of the molecule.
-Thus, it becomes evident that the photon field makes an impact on these long-range interactions.
+Thus, it becomes evident that the photon field has an impact on these long-range interactions, which is in line with recent experimental results~\cite{ebbesen2023direct}.